drmortalwombat/oscar64/oscar64.md

 	#pragma warning(disable: 2000,2001)

-A message can be displayed during compilation with the message pragma
+A message can be displayed during compilation with the message pragma.
+The message can be a list of values, such as constant strings or numbers that can be compiled at compile time.

 	#pragma message("Hello User")

+	struct M {int x, y, z;};
+	#pragma message("Struct size: ", sizeof(M));

 ## Embedding binary data